aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 1. Select **Upload** and navigate to the path **C:\AllFiles\AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop\Allfiles\Labs\02** and upload the lab files **az140-24_azuredeployhp3.json** and **az140-24_azuredeployhp3.parameters.json** to the file share.

-1. Within the Bastion session to **az140-dc-vm11**, open File Explorer and navigate to the previously configured Z:, or the drive letter assigned to the connection to the File Share.
+1. Within the Bastion session to **az140-dc-vm11**, open File Explorer and navigate to the previously configured **Z** drive:, or the drive letter assigned to the connection to the File Share.
 Copy the uploaded deployment files to **C:\AllFiles\Labs\02**.

 1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to deploy an Azure VM running Windows 10 Enterprise (multi-session) that will serve as a Azure Virtual Desktop session host in the host pool you created in the previous task: